stanman71/Priscilla/devices/client_music/complete_guide.md

            dtparam=pwr_led_trigger=none
            dtparam=pwr_led_activelow=off

-- create the new folder "python" and copy all client_music files into it
+- create the new folder "smarthome" and copy all client_music files into it

-       >>> mkdir python
+       >>> mkdir smarthome

            FileZilla